Gilead-Galapagos MS drug filgotinib rejected by FDA

-In particular, the agency's reviewers want completed data from the Manta and Manta-Ray studies evaluating filgotinib's impact on sperm parameters before completing their review.
+The FDA cited both concerns about the overall risk/benefit profile for a 200-mg dose of the drug in RA and sought additional trial data regarding another element, Gilead said.
+In particular, the agency's reviewers want completed data from the Manta and Manta-Ray studies evaluating filgotinib's impact on sperm parameters.
 Top-line results of those studies are anticipated in the first half of 2021.

+The 200-mg dose is important because it's the only one that achieved all primary endpoints in a phase IIb/III study of filgotinib for ulcerative colitis.

+News of the regulatory rejection in MS, which followed a priority review, didn't land well with Gilead analysts.
+SVB Leerink LLC cut its revenue forecast for filgotinib by about 50% – a big slice of projected revenues, which have until now been broadly expected to surpass $1 billion in annual sales from multiple indications.

-Filgotinib's NDA was based on data from the phase III Finch trial program that produced a range of strong results in patient settings in moderate-to-severe RA.
-The trial program also supported an MAA filing with the EMA in August 2019, meeting a positive CHMP opinion in July of this year, and an application seeking Japanese approval for the JAK-1 inhibitor.
+Filgotinib's NDA was based on data from the phase III Finch trial program that produced a range of strong results in patient settings in moderate to severe RA.
+The trial program also supported an MAA filing with the EMA in August 2019, meeting a positive CHMP opinion in July and an application seeking Japanese approval for the oral JAK-1 inhibitor.

 Development of filgotinib has transformed Mechelen, Belgium-based Galapagos into one of Europe’s bellwether biotechs, helping to persuade Foster City, Calif.-based Gilead to put down about $5 billion in cash to get access to ex-European rights to the Galapagos pipeline.
 With the CRL, Galapagos will have to wait for a potential $100 million milestone payment tied to U.S. approval of filgotinib.
 Reflecting that, it revised its full year 2020 operational cash burn guidance to between €490 million (US$583.4 million) and €520 million.